 Brick built building with stone detailing Traditional natural stone building with brick detailing, stone sill and sash windows.

 Painted wooden shop front with painted render to the walls and stone detailing.

 Suitable roof forms and materials

-The linear roof is broken up through a Clay tile roof with brick chimney, mix of gable ends and is stepped due hipped away from the street but at to the topography.
+mix of gable ends and is stepped due hipped away from the street but at to the topography.